Amodes/XMPP-Chat-Client/README.md

-# XMPP-Chat-Client Setup and Installation
+# XMPP-Chat Setup and Installation

-Here you will find the setup for the XMPP-Chat-Client based on strophe.js and Openfire
+Here you will find the setup for the openfire server and the project files for the XMPP-Chat based on strophe.js and Openfire

 ## Getting started